Piano Concerto No. 24 (Mozart): Critical reception

 The concerto was premiered at the Burgtheater (pictured) in Vienna.

 Ludwig van Beethoven admired the concerto and it may have influenced his Piano Concerto No. 3, also in C minor.
 After hearing the work in a rehearsal, Beethoven reportedly remarked to a colleague that "[w]e shall never be able to do anything like that."
 Johannes Brahms also admired the concerto, encouraging Clara Schumann to play it, and wrote his own cadenza for the first movement.
 Brahms referred to the work as a "masterpiece of art and full of inspired ideas."

 Among modern and twentieth-century scholars, Cuthbert Girdlestone states that the concerto "is in all respects one of [Mozart's] greatest; we would fain say: the greatest, were it not impossible to choose between four or five of them."
 Referring to the "dark, tragic and passionate" nature of the concerto, Alfred Einstein states that "it is hard to imagine the expression on the faces of the Viennese public" when Mozart premiered the work.
 The musicologist Simon P. Keefe, in an exegesis of all of Mozart's piano concertos, writes that the No. 24 is "a climactic and culminating work in Mozart's piano concerto oeuvre, firmly linked to its predecessors, yet decisively transcending them at the same time."
 The verdict of the Mozart scholar Alexander Hyatt King is that the concerto is "not only the most sublime of the whole series but also one of the greatest pianoforte concertos ever composed".
 Arthur Hutchings's view is that "whatever value we put upon any single movement from the Mozart concertos, we shall find no work greater as a concerto than this K. 491, for Mozart never wrote a work whose parts were so surely those of 'one stupendous whole'."

+In a 1968 televised essay, pianist Glenn Gould based his thesis, presented without an orchestra, "On How Mozart Became a Bad Composer", on this concerto.
+Gould argued that the later Mozart lost the exuberance and brilliance of his teenage years, as demonstrated in his piano sonatas.
+He closed the program with Piano Sonata No. 13, K. 333.
+Gould's criticisms were refuted in detail in 2024 by composer and pianist Matthew King on his YouTube channel 'The Music Professor'.